 'Big Flame recognises the historica historical validity of aspects of the Leninist model.
 But we are aware that it has to be reassessed in today's conditions: where the state, the ruling class and the working class are very different than in pre-war Europe.
-No-one has come up with a clear new model for the seizure of power under advanced capitalism precisely because there has been no successful revolution under these ments from the IMG, although at that rather rarified theoretical level which I object to as alienating, are of some interest to libertarians.
-In particular, I'll quote from a Resolution of the United Secretariat of the Fourth International on Socialist Democracy and the Dictatorship of the Proletariat (phew!).
-This calls for, amongst other things, 'regular rotation of elected officials; restriction of their incomes to that of skilled workers; the right to recall them at any time;' It says from Marxism that sees the socialist power under the dictatorship of the revolutionary party acting "in the cases, "with the support of" the to have rotatable and instantly name of" the class or, in the best of in emphasis (I always thought it was a nasty "anarchist deviation" to want recallable delegates) and also a more
+No-one has come up with a clear new model for the seizure of to recall them at any time;' It says 'Revolutionary Marxists reject the substitutionist, paternalistic, and "apparat" (bureaucratic) deviation from Marxism that sees the socialist revolution, the conquest of state power, and the wielding of state power under the dictatorship of the proletariat as a task of the revolutionary party acting "in the name of" the class or, in the best of cases, "with the support of" the class.